Jamie's Elsewhere: Rebel-Revive and Kyle's Departure (2012–2015)

 In December 2012, Alternative Press premiered the lyric video for a new Jamie's Elsewhere song titled, "A Ghost With an Image", which was originally planned for the third album.
 Along with the new song, it was announced officially that Justin Kyle and Don Vedda had been added as touring vocalist and rhythm guitarist, respectively.

 On October 12, 2013, Alternative Press premiered the new song, "Sick Fiction", which featured the debut of the band's new vocalist, Justin Kyle.

 Justin Kyle and Jamie's Elsewhere went on tour in 2014 but were unable to finish the tour due to "various differences."
 Justin Kyle and Jamie's Elsewhere had not commented on their status until September 3, 2015, when Kyle announced on his Instagram that the band was officially broken up.

-Reunion, 'They Said A Storm Was Coming' 10th Anniversary Tour and New Music (2020-Present)
+Reunion, 'They Said A Storm Was Coming' 10th Anniversary Tour and New Music (since 2020)

 In a Twitter video uploaded to the official Jamie's Elsewhere Twitter account on April 26, 2020, frontman Aaron Pauley announced that the band are working on new music and were planning on a 10th anniversary tour for They Said A Storm Was Coming but due to the COVID-19 pandemic the tour has been pushed back to 2021.
 Alongside this a new line of merchandise was released.

 On December 4, 2020, the band announced via Twitter a new song titled "The Soil and The Seed" will be released on December 11, 2020.

+On June 21, 2023, the band released a new song titled "Escapist", also with an announcement about their new EP, "Paradise", that would be released on July 19, 2023.
+The EP has 5 new tracks.

+On May 22nd, 2025, the band released a new single 'Traveler' accompanied by the announcement of a new EP entitled 'Alchemical,' to be released June 20th, 2025.
+The band also released a new music video for Traveler directed by filmmaker Mike Matsui.